SimonPreissner/machine-learning-potpourri/RLcafe/README.md

 ### Preliminaries: playing frozen lake

 To get you started with RL, play for a while with the Frozen Lake puzzle from the [OpenAI gym](https://gym.openai.com/envs/FrozenLake-v0/).
+To run the code, you will need to install the OpenAI gym by running:

+`pip3 install --user gym`

+if you are under pythonanywhere, or

+`sudo pip3 install gym`

+if you are under your own environment.

 A Q-table implementation that tackles the puzzle can be found [here](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q%20learning/Q%20Learning%20with%20FrozenLake.ipynb) as a Jupyter notebook.
-In this repo, you will also find a version of the same code that you can simply run from the terminal (frozen_lake.py).
+In this repo, you will also find a version of the same code that you can simply run from the terminal:

+`python3 frozen_lake.py`

 Understand the environment and the steps taken by the algorithm.
 Try to modify the parameters to see their influence on the result.